AVOID GETTING YOUR FACE ROCKED: Our Tips For Eliminating Toe and Heel Drag

 Width is an important factor when choosing a snowboard.
-Too wide will lack responsiveness.
-Too narrow and you run the risk of toe and heel drag, which can easily throw you on your face, especially if you enjoy steeper terrain or laying down a hard carve- looking at you dudes with boot sizes 11.5 and up!
+Too wide of a board will lack responsiveness.
+Too narrow and you run the risk of toe and heel drag which can easily throw you on your face, especially if you enjoy steeper terrain or laying down a hard carve (looking at you dudes with boot sizes 11.5 and up!)

 If you wear a size 11 or smaller snowboard boot, congrats you are in the clear.
 Feel free to skip the rest of this.

-Typically, snowboard boot sizes 11.5+ will need a wide specific model which is going to have a waist width of 260mm or more.
+Typically, snowboard boot sizes 11.5 and up will need a "wide" specific model which will have a waist width of 260 mm or more.
 Check the chart to determine appropriate sizing for your boots.

-If you're more of a freestyle rider or just prefer the feeling of a twin shape under you feet, you can still enjoy the playfulness without the fear of dragging.
-The Range is available up to a 167W (waist-width of 27cm).
+If you're more of a freestyle rider or just prefer the feeling of a twin shape under you feet, you can still enjoy the nimble, playful ride of twin board without the fear of toe or heel drag.
+The Range is available up to a 164 Wide (waist width = 27cm).
 This directional twin has a 20mm set back to keep you afloat in the deep stuff while still maneuverable enough to ride switch.

 Even the non-wide specific models in our lineup fare more as mid-widths.
-Team favorite The Logger is a true twin designed to tackle all types of freestyle features.
-Available as a mid-width up to a size 158cm (waist-width 25.9) which will still have you covered up to an 11.5 boot.
+Team favorite, The Logger, is a true twin designed to tackle all types of freestyle features.
+Available as a mid-width up to a size 158cm (waist-width 25.9cm) which will still have you covered up to an 11.5 US Men's boot.

 Play around with widening your stance and ducking your angles more than than 18 degrees.
 Boot sizes bigger than 13 should be rocking angles closer to 30 degrees.